eliona-smart-building-assistant/xovis-app/README.md

 # Eliona App for Xovis

-The Xovis app is used to access Xovis.
+The Xovis app is used to access Xovis People Counter sensors.

 ## Configuration